IRCC updates: Frequently Asked Questions

 I will be applying for a post-graduation work permit (PGWP) soon.
 Will I need to submit language test results with my application?

-If you will submit a PGWP application on or after November 1, 2024, you will need to provide proof of language ability when you submit your application.
-This new requirement will apply to all PGWP applications submitted as of November 1, regardless of when you started your studies.
+All students who submit a PGWP application on or after November 1, 2024, are required to provide proof of language ability with their applications.
+This new requirement applies to all PGWP applicants regardless of when you started your studies.
 Students who have completed a program at UVic, including non-credit Division of Continuing Studies certificate and diploma programs, will need to demonstrate a minimum level of Canadian Language Benchmark (CLB) 7 in all 4 language areas when applying for a PGWP.
 Your language test results must be less than two years old at the time you submit your PGWP application.

-For detailed information on the new PGWP language requirements, including a list of accepted tests, visit Changes to PGWP eligibility criteria on the IRCC website.
+For detailed information on the new PGWP language requirements, including a list of accepted tests, review the PGWP eligibility criteria on the IRCC website.

-IRCC's announcement on September 18, 2024, mentioned new post-graduation work permit (PGWP) eligibility requirements based on field of study.
-How will this impact me?
+How will the new post-graduation work permit eligibility requirement based on field of study impact me?

-The impacts of the September 18 announcement will depend on when you applied for your study permit, as well as your program and field of study.
+The impacts of the field-of-study requirement will depend on when you applied for your study permit, as well as your program and field of study.

 If you applied for your study permit before November 1, 2024: Your PGWP eligibility will not be impacted, regardless of your program or field of study.
 Please note that you must still meet all other PGWP eligibility criteria (including the new language requirements, if you apply for a PGWP on or after November 1) to qualify.